dstroud/dreamsequence/README.md

 Dreamsequence supports using Crow to send and recieve CV and triggers:
 - Crow IN 1: CV used to determine note pitch of the CV harmonizer.
 Can be unquantized or quantized.
 Attenuation recommended
 - Crow IN 2: Trigger (rising past 2 volts) in will sample the CV on Crow IN 1 and send a note from the CV harmonizer
-- Crow OUT 1: "Crow" destination V/oct out
+- Crow OUT 1: "Crow" output V/oct out
-- Crow OUT 2: "Crow" destination trigger or 10v attack/decay envelope out
+- Crow OUT 2: "Crow" output trigger or 10v attack/decay envelope out
 - Crow OUT 3: Clock out (beat-division or PPQN) set in "Global:Crow clock" menu item
 - Crow OUT 4: A trigger can be sent from this output by scheduling an [Arranger Event](https://github.com/dstroud/dreamsequence/edit/main/README.md#events-view).
 More to come.